Magnetic field generation in mergers of massive main-sequence stars: Discussion

-\citet{ryu2024a} simulate parabolic head-on collisions of low-mass stars with non-zero impact parameters similar to those mentioned above but they also use the moving-mesh MHD code \arepo and find strong magnetic field amplification.
-Such collisions contain less angular momentum than mergers in circular binaries studied here and thus form not so massive disk-like structures in the merger remnant as found here.
-The magnetic field amplification mechanism is otherwise in qualitative agreement with that found in our inspiral mergers of circular high-mass binaries: the collision mergers invoke several contact/grazing encounters before the final coalescence and in each phase small-scale dynamos amplify the magnetic fields.
-From the work presented in \citet{ryu2024a}, however, it remains unclear whether also large-scale magnetic fields are formed. \citet{Vynatheya2025} compare head-on collisions of massive stars with binary mergers of the same stars.
-They find systematic differences between those, in particular they find that merger remnants have signs of an ordering of the magnetic field similar to our simulation, that is absent for collision remnants.
+\citet{ryu2024a} simulated parabolic head-on collisions of low-mass stars with nonzero impact parameters similar to those mentioned above, but they also used the moving-mesh MHD code \arepo and found strong magnetic field amplification.
+Such collisions contain less angular momentum than mergers in the circular binaries studied here and thus form not-so-clear massive disk-like structures in the merger remnant.
+The magnetic field amplification mechanism is otherwise in qualitative agreement with that found in our mergers of circular high-mass binaries: the head-on collisions invoke several contact or grazing encounters before the final coalescence, and, in each encounter, small-scale dynamos amplify the magnetic fields.
+From the work presented in \citet{ryu2024a}, however, it remains unclear whether large-scale magnetic fields are formed. \citet{Vynatheya2025} compare head-on collisions of massive stars with binary mergers of the same stars.
+They find systematic differences between the two scenarios; in particular, they find that merger remnants have signs of an ordering of the magnetic field similar to our simulation, which is absent for collision remnants.
 They focus on a qualitative analysis of the final state of their collision and merger remnants.
-The latter seem consistent with our simulation.
+The latter seems consistent with our simulation.
+For further differences between binary mergers and head-on collisions, see, for example, \citet{schneider2025c} and \citet{Vynatheya2025}.